 I was in tears when I called a friend and begged him to help me find a rehabilitation center.
 At the tail end of an extended bender, I had been up the entire night, trying to drink enough to relieve the overwhelming anxiety that had become a constant part of my life.

 After 20 years of hard drinking and drugging, I was exhausted, physically dependent on alcohol, and I could no longer face my day-to-day routine.

-The car ride from my home to The Raleigh House of Hope seemed excruciatingly long in my panicked state of mind.
+The car ride from my home to The Raleigh House seemed excruciatingly long in my panicked state of mind.
 It was exhilarating to finally be taking action, but it was terrifying to admit to the world that I had significant problems and that I could not manage them on my own.